Apply for boat trade plates

-The trade plate holder may also complete and submit the Application for issue or renewal of trade plates and lodge it with the fee at a Service SA Customer Service Centre
+The trade plate holder may also complete and submit the Application for issue or renewal of trade plates (100.0 KB PDF) and lodge it with the fee at a Service SA Customer Service Centre

-The Department of Planning, Transport and Infrastructure (DPTI) may require further information and records in support of the application for issue or renewal of trade plates.
+The Department for Infrastructure and Transport (DIT) may require further information and records in support of the application for issue or renewal of trade plates.

-If the trade plates certificate/label is lost or destroyed, the trade plate holder may apply for a replacement boat trade plate certificate/label and lodge this application and fee to a Service SA Customer Service Centre
+If the trade plates certificate/label is lost or destroyed, the trade plate holder may apply for a replacement boat trade plate certificate/label (177.7 KB PDF) and lodge this application and fee to a Service SA Customer Service Centre

 Surrender boat trade plates

-The trade plate holder may surrender the trade plates to DPTI at any time.The trade plate holder must surrender the trade plates where:
+The trade plate holder may surrender the trade plates to DIT at any time.The trade plate holder must surrender the trade plates where:

 - the trade plate holder ceases to carry on a business in relation to which the plates were issued